How Learning Platforms Are Helping a Generation of Workforce ‘Learn on the Go’

 Something to Consider

 Workforce development leaders can use their digital learning platforms very strategically.
-Just a few advancements like adding AI or immersive learning content can change or future-proof their workforce.
+Just a few advancements, like adding AI or immersive learning content, can change or future-proof their workforce.

 As you refine your strategy, evaluating the best career services management platforms in higher education can help ensure your institution’s talent pipeline remains competitive.
 Likewise, a student success platform with career readiness features can align skill-building efforts with job market demands.